- As low as $1,144/Night

 About the Area

 Located in Charleston, this vacation home is in the city center.
-Charleston City Market and USS Yorktown are notable landmarks, and the area's natural beauty can be seen at Waterfront Park and Isle of Palms Beach.
+Patriots Point and USS Yorktown are cultural highlights, and travelers looking to shop may want to visit Charleston City Market and Charleston Tanger Outlets.
 Check out an event or a game at North Charleston Coliseum and Performing Arts Center, and consider making time for South Carolina Aquarium, a top attraction not to be missed.
 Motor boating and sailing offer great chances to get out on the surrounding water, or you can seek out an adventure with cycling and ecotours nearby.

 Special Instructions